Jiaxin-Lu/Jiaxin-Lu.github.io/index.md

 # Research Interests

-My research interests lie at the intersection of **computer vision**, **computer graphics**, and **machine learning**, with a focus on addressing challenges related to 3D object geometric analysis.
-Currently, my research focuses on the 3D fracture assembly problem and dexterous grasp generation.
-With a background in graph matching and mesh parameterization, I aim to develop algorithms that enable efficient and accurate representation for 3D world.
+My research interests lie at the intersection of **computer vision**, **computer graphics**, and **machine learning**, with a specific emphasis on alingment and interaction analysis.
+I have explored diverse research topics, ranging from generative model for hand-object interaction, 3D fracture assembly problem, and graph matching problems, aiming to develop algorithms that enable efficient and accurate representation for 3D world.

 # Publication